Analyzing React Credit Card Validation

 Componentization methodology

-Since button is simple and only occurs once, it was left as is. input is a controlled component, but was not broken out into its own component.
+is a controlled component, but was not broken out into its own component.
 It certainly could have been, though, and may be a likely candidate in the future.

 However, since I need to output multiple logos that will have varying state that may be unique from each other based on user input, they were broken out into their own component.
-A clearer line of reasoning about each Logo seemed to be best.
+A clearer line of reasoning about each Logo

 Execution flow